The secrets behind the Getty Center

 She continued, “On a personal note, when I was a graduate student, I wrote my dissertation at the Getty Research Institute, and I still use the library for research and writing.”

-MacDevitt mentioned, The Getty is a gigantic institution, it definitely has storage facilities where they are holding objects that never see the light of day.
+MacDevitt mentioned, The Getty is a gigantic institution, it definitely has storage facilities where it is holding objects that never see the light of day.

-Politics are around and play a role on Art Gallery Museums on what is display and what is not.
+Politics are around and play a role in Art Gallery Museums in what art is displayed and what is not.

-For example MacDevitt mentioned the controversy at, the Museum of Contemporary Art.
+For example MacDevitt mentioned a controversy at, the Museum of Contemporary Art.

 “Moca just put on display the work of Carl Andre, a sculpture from the 60s and 70s,” MacDevitt said.

-The controversy is that Andrew may have been involved in the dead of his is wife, an artist Ana Mendieta, there was public outcry saying there shouldn’t be an exhibition because he might be a murder.
+The controversy is that Andrew may have been involved in the death of his is wife, artist Ana Mendieta, there was public outcry saying there shouldn’t be an exhibition because he might be a murder.

-Furthermore, Andrew’s wife’s work has never been a part of an exhibition, even tho Moca has a large collection of her work in their storage facility.
+Furthermore, Andrew’s wife’s works have never been a part of an exhibition, even tho Moca has a large collection of her work in their storage facility.

-“INFOWARS provide a lot politics conflicts, for example, if there’re connection between Hollywood celebrities and Satanism, I don’t necessary care,” MacDevitt concluded.
+As for Summers theory about the Getty, he used the internet site INFOWARS and author Steven D. Kelly as sources in his research.

 He supports the claim that there is a city underneath the Getty